foliacouetey/houses_prices/README.md

 # houses_prices

-This project aims to predict houses prices using machine learning techniques.
-It includes implementations in both Python and R.
+This project aims to predict houses prices using machine learning techniques using Python language.

 ## Project structure